brettpasula/flight-tracker/README.md

-# (WIP) FlightTracker
+# FlightTracker

-An Angular application to record flights I've taken and aircraft I've travelled on.
+An Angular client application to record flights taken and aircraft travelled on.

 ## Documentation
 [Angular](https://angular.io/)\